colurw/flight_sim_GNN/readme.md

 applies small random adjustments to every weight and bias of the network, whereas the latter applies a larger random adjustment to only a small percentage of the same parameters.
-The speciate() method aims to explore more of the solution-space faster and also to avoid the optimisation becoming stuck in local maxima of the fitness manifold.
+The speciate() method aims to explore more of the solution-space faster and also to avoid the optimisation becoming stuck on local maxima in the fitness manifold.

 When called, both these methods randomise, within a limited range, the size of their effect - to be more capable of both efficient searching and fine-tuning, as